yashurin/faker_examples/README.md

-# faker_examples
-Use cases of the Faker library
+# Use cases of the Faker Python library

+To install Faker:

+`pip install faker`

+Adopted from this source: https://habr.com/ru/articles/888830/